 Sample collection, storage and shipment instructions for serum samples will be provided in the laboratory manual.
 PK samples should be drawn according to the PK collection schedule for subjects who receive pembrolizumab.
-Every effort should be taken to collect samples at 30 days after end of pembrolizumab treatment.

 7.1.3.3.2 Blood Collection for Anti-pembrolizumab (MK-3475) Antibodies